brianthomaslewis/citibikes_predictor/README.md

 ```
 ## Running the app in Docker

-(NOTE: Use of this app and Docker image requires the use of Python 3.
+(NOTE: Use of this app and Docker image requires the use of Python 3.6 or higher.
-Versions below Python 3 may produce unforeseen errors and should not be used.)
+Versions below Python 3.6 may produce unforeseen errors and should not be used.)

 ### 1. Build the image